We have all heard of “testing the waters” but when comes to swimming pool maintenance, water testing is the best route

 Liquid Test Kits:

 Liquid test kits are an excellent way to determine chemical levels in your pool and maintain crystal clear water at all times.
 Obviously higher in price as compared to testing strips, the liquid kits offer a more reliable and complete testing solution.
-Liquid testing kits make use of reagents that are added to sample water and results are read on a user-friendly comparator.
+Liquid testing kits like the LaMotte ColorQ Pro 7 Water Chemistry Liquid Test Kit make use of reagents that are added to sample water and results are read on a user-friendly comparator.

-Liquid Testing Kits like the 4-Way Test Kit Liquid Solution are economical and easy to use, and some like Taylor Basic Residential DPD Test Kit take maintenance a step further and include a dosage chart for translating test results into treatment.
+Liquid testing kits like the 4-Way Test Kit Liquid Solution are economical and easy to use, and some like the Taylor Basic Residential DPD Test Kit take maintenance a step further and include a dosage chart for translating test results into treatment.

 Digital Pool Testers:

 What is the first thing that comes to mind when you hear the word digital – accurate and fast, right?
 Well when it comes to digital water testers, accuracy and promptness is what these amazing testers offer.
 Extremely easy to use, the digital water testers often feature LCD display, water-resistant housing, memory function, and no color matching, so reading results is a snap.

 Digital pool testers have electrodes that measure chemical levels in the water with results that have more accuracy and dependability.
 Of course more on the expensive side, Digital water testers are definitely my favorite for a reliable, complete and fast water testing solution.